Trust Me, I Can Convince You: The Contextualized Argument Appraisal Framework: Corpus Creation

 \subsection{Overview}

-Figure~\ref{fig:flowchart} displays the flowchart of our annotation setup.
+Figure~\ref{fig:flowchart} illustrates our annotation setup.
 The study begins with assessing the participant's emotional state, personality, and stance toward the topic.
-Subsequently, participants are immersed in a role-playing scenario simulating a town-hall meeting, designed to approximate real-world argumentative contexts and to evoke authentic emotional and cognitive engagement.
-Exact scenario descriptions and the involvement questions are Appendix~\ref{role-playing-scenario}.
-The role-playing approach, used in NLP to create anntotated corpora \cite{troiano-etal-2024-dealing}, puts individuals in the shoes of fictional characters.
+Subsequently, participants are immersed in a role-playing scenario simulating a town-hall meeting to approximate a real-world argumentative context.
+The exact scenario descriptions and the involvement questions are Appendix~\ref{role-playing-scenario}.

-We ensure emotional involvement in the role-playing scenario, participants describe where they would sit and what they would see in their surroundings.
-Next, a speaker presents an argument, which participants annotate.
+To ensure that participants do engage with the role-playing, we ask them to describe where they would sit and what they would see in their surroundings.
+Next, we tell participants that a speaker presents an argument, which they annotate.
 They then generate an argument themselves to increase involvement (this data is not evaluated in this paper).
 Participants further answer demographic and personality trait questions about the speaker.
 This process is repeated for a second argument within the same role-playing scenario.
 Lastly, the participants disclose own demographics.
-Seven attention checks are inlcuded to ensure high data quality, see Appendix~\ref{sec:study_screenshots_appendix} for details.
+Seven attention and sanity checks are included in the study; see Appendix~\ref{sec:study_screenshots_appendix} for details.